fwalch/tum-thesis-latex/README.md

 This is a LaTeX template created according to the guidelines for TUM informatics theses in SS 2013. **Always check the [current formatting guidelines][thesis-guidelines] before you hand in.** See [`build/main.pdf`][sample-pdf] for an example PDF created with this template.

-Note: Because of copyright considerations, TUM logos are not included in this template and have to be downloaded separately.
+Note: Because of copyright considerations, TUM logos are not included in this template and have to be downloaded separately (see instructions below).

 Comments & contributions welcome!